-Determining if a duty to preserve has been triggered is fact-specific and not amenable to a one-size-fits-all or checklist approach.19 Instead, a number of factors should be considered, including the level of knowledge within the organization about the claim and the risk to the organization posed by the claim.
+^{22.} Micron Tech., Inc., 645 F.3d at 1320 ("When litigation is 'reasonably foreseeable' is a flexible fact-specific standard that allows a district court to including the level of knowledge within the organization about the claim and the risk to the organization posed by the claim.
 See infra Guidelines 1 and 4, and associated commentary.
 Weighing these factors will enable an organization to decide when litigation is reasonably anticipated and when a duty to take affirmative steps to preserve discoverable information has arisen.